PayKitv0.1 beta

 Plugin interface

 A plugin is a plain object with an id and an optional endpoints map.
-PayKit mounts each endpoint under the configured base path.
+PayKit mounts each endpoint under the configured API base path (/paykit/api/* by default).

 type Plugin = {